merkatorgis/docker4gis/docs/README.md

 any subsequent commit to it), the given pipeline is run, and the pull request can only be completed (merged) when the pipeline ran successfully.

-You could use the following pipeline definition to set up build validation for the `main` branch:
+In Azure DevOps, you could use the following pipeline definition to set up build validation for the `main` branch:

 ```yaml
 trigger: